dmbarbour/glas/docs/GlasProg.md

   - This solution is logistically troublesome.
 We'll need some way to efficiently cache definitions for macro evaluation when building a larger namespace.

 Of these options, I think a foundation of quotation APIs offers the more robust solution.
 We can tackle logistical challenges by essentially integrating a compiler as a shared library and some clever use of caching and acceleration.

+## Alternative Program Models

+The proposed program model above is based on tacit programming with a data stack, in context of a namespace built using an extended lambda-calculus.
+This has some useful properties: the namespace provides a foundation for metaprogramming, but the 'program' is static at runtime.